perdoo/linear-commit-workflow-state-action/README.md

-# Linear Commit Workflow Status Action
+# Linear Commit Workflow State Action

 Move Linear issues to a workflow state based on a commit message.